MaratahNjoroge/News/README.md

 # News Highlights

-This application lists various sources of news and subsequent highlights in each of the source. clicking an individual highlights takes the user to the article itself for the full story
+This application lists various sources of news and subsequent highlights in each of the source.
+Clicking an individual highlight takes the user to the article itself for the full published story.

 ## By **[MaratahNjoroge](https://github.com/MaratahNjoroge)**

 ## Description
-[This]() is a web application that lists various News sources gotten from [News API](https://newsapi.org/).
+[This](https://maratah-news.herokuapp.com/) is a web application that lists various News sources gotten from [News API](https://newsapi.org/).
 A user can click on a News source and be directed to a page that contains News Articles from the selected News source.
 The article's title, image, date of publication and preview will be displayed and a user can click on the article to be directed to the source's site to read the entire article.

 ## User Stories
 As a user I would like:
-* to see various news sources and select the ones I prefer
+* To see various news sources and select the ones I prefer
-* to see all the news articles from that news source
+* To see all the news articles from that news source
-* to see the image, description and time the news article was created.
+* To see the image, description and time the news article was created.
-* to click on an article and read it fully from the news source.
+* To click on an article and read it fully from the news source.

 ## Specifications
 | Behavior        | Input           | Outcome  |